lenkaotap/clbokea.github.io/_features/01-introduction.md

 ---
 id: introduction
 name: Introduction
-heading: Sex and the City San Fransisco edititon
+heading: Sex and the City
+subheading: San Fransisco edititon
 ---
 The story should have a brief introduction to the dataset so new readers from outside the class can understand what's going on.